 - “How-To” videos are available 24/7 on the FAQs page.

 - Corrections: If you notice errors or missing data, please complete this form or contact NCSHA via firstname.lastname@example.org with comments and questions.
-While the change will not be reflected in the published Factbook editions, changes reviewed and approved by NCSHA can be updated online.
+While the change will not be reflected in the published Factbook, changes reviewed and approved by NCSHA will be reflected in the Factbook Online.

 - Feedback: We are committed to continuously improving this resource.
-Please share your feedback by emailing us or completing this form.
+Share your feedback by emailing email@example.com or completing this form.

 - Disclaimer: NCSHA publishes the State HFA Factbook for the general information of its readers.
 The information contained in the published State HFA Factbook and the Factbook Online is based upon data supplied from a number of sources NCSHA believes to be reliable but cannot guarantee.
 Hence, NCSHA is not responsible for any errors, omissions, or inaccuracies the data may contain.